Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/PrimeRotation-CompfestCTF-16-2024.md

 Solve:

-Reading the code, we can see that the top and bottom third of p and q are swapped.
+Reading the code, we can see that the top and bottom third digits of p and q are swapped.

 Split p and q into thirds, I'll use 3 variables a,b,c: